RMerl/asuswrt-merlin/README-merlin.txt

 Source code
 -----------
-The source code with all my modifications can be found on Github, at:
+The buildable source code can be found on Github, at:

 https://github.com/RMerl/asuswrt-merlin